nasa-gibs/worldview/README.md

 These instructions install a development version of Worldview using [Node.js](https://nodejs.org/) to serve the app locally.
 If you prefer to use Apache, follow the directions in [Setup Using Apache](doc/apache_setup.md).

-*Note:* This has been demonstrated to work on Windows 7 and 10 (as tested with [mingw64](http://mingw-w64.org/)), Mac OS X, and Ubuntu.
+*Note:* This has been demonstrated to work on Windows 7 and 10 (as tested with [mingw-w64](http://mingw-w64.org/)), Mac OS X, and Ubuntu.

 Prerequisites:
 - [Node.js](https://nodejs.org/)
   - *Note to Ubuntu users:* After installing Node.js, ensure that it is available as `node` on the command line.
 If not, [see here](https://github.com/nasa-gibs/worldview/issues/249#issuecomment-302172817) for more information.
 - Windows users: .NET Framework 2.0 or Visual Studio 2005 or newer installed.
-Git Bash must be used in order to run bash commands.
+Git Bash, mingw-w64 bash, or a similar shell must be used in order to run bash commands.
 - Python 2.7.x